 - Since traders get 20% performance fees on a high watermark basis, their interests are aligned with those of Darwinex Investors, i.e. both need to experience profitability to survive.
 Robust algorithmic trading techniques generate robust risk-adjusted alpha – this series will therefore identify a clear academic and practical path for traders to follow in their hunt for algorithmic alpha.

 - It’s in Darwinex’ interests to provide both traders and investors with the necessary tools and resources to aid successful trading and investing respectively.

-The four constituent parts of this series are defined below.
+The three constituent parts of this series are defined below.
 Future posts will then focus on each part individually.

-- Serious Algorithmic Trading – Advantages & Disadvantages — (pending publication)
+- Serious Algo Trading – Advantages & Disadvantages

 Kindly bookmark this page as we’ll be posting updates here as and when new content is published.

 Lastly, please do share this post using the buttons on this page, with anyone who may find this series useful!

 Do you have what it takes? – Join the Darwinex Trader Movement!